Broxhume History, Family Crest & Coats of Arms

 Important Dates for the Broxhume family

 This web page shows only a small excerpt of our Broxhume research.
-Another 371 words (26 lines of text) covering the years 1086, 1500, 1570, 1689, 1805, 1647, 1640, 1689 and 1748 are included under the topic Early Broxhume History in all our PDF Extended History products and printed products wherever possible.
+Another 186 words (13 lines of text) covering the years 1086, 1500, 1570, 1689, 1805, 1647, 1640, 1689 and 1748 are included under the topic Early Broxhume History in all our PDF Extended History products and printed products wherever possible.

 Broxhume Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Broxhume has been recorded under many different variations, including Broxholme, Broxholm, Broxsam, Broxholmn, Brocksholm, Broxhom and many more.